 - a.
 Graduate students who demonstrate behaviors or characteristics that make it questionable that they can succeed in the profession will be reviewed by the Graduate Committee in Family and Human Development. - b.
 The committee's review may result in a decision to disqualify the student or the specification of conditions under which continued participation is permitted (e.g. probation). - c.
 Students who wish to appeal the decision of the Graduate Committee may do so in writing to the Director of the T. Denny Sanford School of Social and Family Dynamics within 10 business days of receiving the notice.
-Graduate Education policies will determine whether the student will be withdrawn from the program.
-Students should refer to the official ASU Graduate Policies and Procedures document for details: http://graduate.asu.edu/faculty_staff/policies
+Graduate College policies will determine whether the student will be withdrawn from the program.
+Students should refer to the official ASU Graduate Policies and Procedures document for details: https://graduate.asu.edu/current-students/policies-forms-and-deadlines/policy-manuals